dmitryale/fvcom_code/README.md

 # fvcom_code
-fvcom_code is a set of Matlab utilities and  scripts to manipulated the output files produced by FVCOM models in general.
-Examples are based on two versions of WeStCOMS acessible at https://www.sams.ac.uk/facilities/thredds/
+fvcom_code is a set of Matlab utilities and  scripts to manipulate the output files, produced by FVCOM models in general.
+Examples are based on two versions of WeStCOMS which are acessible at https://www.sams.ac.uk/facilities/thredds/